hodsong/25_3/model_card.md

 **Model Architecture:** Describe the model architecture you’ve used

-The model selected in the baseline code is the Random Forest Regressor model.
+Baseline Notebook : The model selected in the baseline code is the Random Forest Regressor model.

+Optimised Notebooks :

+Further information is available in the respective notebooks.

 ## Performance

 Give a summary graph or metrics of how the model performs.
 Remember to include how you are measuring the performance and what data you analysed it on.

+Baseline Notebook :

 The baseline performs as follows :